WenshuaiJiangCorn/sl-experiment-wj/README.md

 4. **session_descriptor.yaml**: Stores session-type-specific information, such as the task parameters and experimenter notes.
 The contents of the file are overall different for each session type, although some fields are reused by all sessions.
 The contents for this file are partially written by the library (automatically) and, partially, by the experimenter (manually, at the end of each session).
+At the end of each runtime, a copy of the descriptor file is cached inside the *persistent_data* directory of the animal, replacing any already existing copy.
+This is used to optionally restore certain runtime configuration parameters between session types that support this functionality.
 5. **surgery_metadata.yaml**: Stores the data on the surgical intervention(s) performed on the animal that participated in the session.
 This data is extracted from the **surgery log** Google Sheet and, for most animals, should be the same across all sessions.